Regis011/np011/README.md

 That's it!
 Now you can begin using Gulp.

 # Usage
-After you've installed np011, and run `npm install` and `gulp` from the command line you can start using gulp.
+After you've installed np011, and run `npm install` and `gulp` from the command line you can start using theme.

 ## Gulp